dfient/coinbase-bot/README.md

 ### Monitoring for tradability

-The bot can watching the markets across multiple products and let you know via a text message when the price is at an acceptable level for a product that satisfied the "tradability" signals.
+The bot can watch the markets across multiple products and let you know via a text message when the price is at an acceptable level for a product that satisfied the "tradability" signals.

 ```
   ./trade.js monitor all --volatility 2.5 --periods 10 --granularity 86400 --ema1 12 --ema2 26